pushrocks/smartdata/README.md

 represents a individual document in a collection and thereby is ideally suited to extend the class you want to actually store.

+### CRUD operations
+smartdata supports full CRUD operations

-**sStore** instances of classes to Db:
+**Store** or **Update** instances of classes to MongoDB:
 DbDoc extends your class with the following methods:

-- `.save()` will save (or update) the object you call it on only.
+- async `.save()` will save (or update) the object you call it on only.
 Any referenced non-savable objects will not get stored.
-- `.saveDeep()` does the same like `.save()`.
+- async `.saveDeep()` does the same like `.save()`.
   In addition it will look for properties that reference an object that extends DbDoc as well and call .saveDeep() on them as well.
   Loops are prevented

-**Get** a new class instance from a Doc in the DB:
+**Get** a new class instance from MongoDB:
-DbDoc exposes a static method that allows you specify a filter to retrieve a cloned class of the one you used to that doc at some point later in time.
-Yes, let that sink in a minute :)
+DbDoc exposes a static method that allows you specify a filter to retrieve a cloned class of the one you used to that doc at some point later in time:

-So you can just call `.getInstance({ /* filter props here */ })`.
+* static async `.getInstance({ /* filter props here */ })` gets you an instance that has the data of the first matched document as properties.
+* static async `getInstances({ /* filter props here */ })` get you an array instances (one instance for every matched document).

+**Delete** instances from MongoDb: smartdata extends your class with a method to easily delete the doucment from DB:

+* async `.delete()`will delete the document from DB.

 ## TypeScript

 How does TypeScript play into this?
 Since you define your classes in TypeScript and types flow through smartdata in a generic way you should get all the Intellisense and type checking you love when using smartdata. smartdata itself also bundles typings.
-So you don't need to install any additional types when importing smartdata.
+You don't need to install any additional types for smartdata.

 For further information read the linked docs at the top of this readme.